 Instead, you’ll have to settle for the likes of duck paté, stewed lamb, sauteed rabbit and pork cheek ravioli.
 The menu varies considerably depending on the specific model, but almost all are astonishingly good.
 Find out more here.

 Backpacker’s pantry is a pretty common sight on hiking trails, and for good reason.
-Their line of ready made meals is a few notches above run-of-the-mill ramen noodles.
-The chana masala and Cuban coconut bean and rice mixes are both pretty flavorsome, while the Southwest corn chowder isn’t bad either.
+Their line of ready-made meals is a few notches above run-of-the-mill ramen noodles.
+The chana masala and Cuban coconut bean and rice mixes are both pretty flavorful, while the Southwest corn chowder isn’t bad either.

 However, if you really can’t live without your noodles, don’t panic.
 Backpacker’s Pantry offers a fantastic ready-made pad thai.
 Admittedly, it’s not exactly up to Bangkok standards, but it’s the best Thai food you can get in the middle of the wilderness.
 At the very least, it’s a welcome change from instant ramen.
 Check out all Backpacker’s Pantry ready-made meals here.

-MaryJanesFarm Organic Shepherd’s Meat Pie: It’s ready made shepherds pie!
+6. MaryJanesFarm Organic Shepherd’s Meat Pie: It’s ready-made shepherds pie!

 Ever since I was a child, I’ve had a bit of a soft spot for shepherd’s pie.
-Admittedly, MaryJanesFarm’s organic shepherd’s pie isn’t quite how Mom used to make it, but it’s not terrible either.
+Admittedly, MaryJanesFarm’s organic shepherd’s pie isn’t quite how Mom used to make it, but it’s still pretty good.
 For one, it’s the only shepherd’s pie I’ve found that can be eaten straight from the bag.

 As an Australian, I’d probably be charged with treason if I didn’t mention this next one.
 Indomie’s mi goreng noodles are a staple diet for all Australian university students and proof that instant noodles can be a genuinely good meal in their own right.